celery/celery/docs/internals/protov2.rst

 - May consider moving callbacks/errbacks/chain into body.

-    It's unknown if huge lists in headers will cause messaging overhead, but the downside of moving them into the body is that intermiediates will not be able to introspect these values.
+    It's unknown if huge lists in headers will cause messaging overhead, but the downside of moving them into the body is that intermediates will not be able to introspect these values.

 Definition